wtsi-hgi/irobot/irobot/precache/README.md

   * Check there is space within the defined limits of the precache to accommodate the entity's data, metadata and checksums.
 If not:

-    * Attempt to clear invalidated data from the precache to accommodate the request.
+    * Attempt to clear invalidatable data from the precache to accommodate the request.
 If there's still not enough space, raise an exception.

   * Instantiate a master entity on the basis of the metadata and the current time (for the last access time) and add it to the precache.